I-am-PUID-0/DUMB_docs/docs/deployment/docker.md

 This sequence sends a signal to Docker to detach from the container while leaving it running in the background.

-!!! important
-    Use this sequence rather than simply closing the terminal window or using Ctrl + C, as those actions might stop the container.
+!!! important "Use this sequence rather than simply closing the terminal window or using Ctrl + C, as those actions might stop the container."

-!!! note
+!!! note "Ctrl + P + Ctrl + Q"
     Remember, Ctrl + P + Ctrl + Q must be pressed in quick succession.

     You press Ctrl + P first, and while holding Ctrl, press Q.